joaotavora/eglot/README.md

 - `M-x eglot-rename` ask the server to rename the symbol at point;

-- `M-x eglot-format-buffer` ask the server to reformat the current buffer;
+- `M-x eglot-format` asks the server to format buffer or the active region;

 - `M-x eglot-code-actions` asks the server for any code actions at point.
 These may tipically be simple fixes, like deleting an unused